aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ```

 **Note: If you do not have AWS console access and would rather run CloudFormation from the command line, do not run the BootStrapFromCloudShell.sh script.
 Instead run the BootStrapFromCloudShellNoConsoleAccess.sh <username> as shown below**

+**Make sure to run the BootStrapFromCloudShellNoConsoleAccess.sh <username> command from the CloudShell and not from your local machine**

 ```
 sh ./BootStrapFromCloudShellNoConsoleAccess.sh <username>